daxio/k8s-lemp/README.md

 * **Ingress/Kube Lego**
   * Websites are reached externally via an `nginx` `Ingress` controller.
 See Kubernetes documentation regarding `Ingress` in the [official docs](https://kubernetes.io/docs/user-guide/ingress/ "Ingress Resources") and on [GitHub](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/README.md "NGINX Ingress Controller").
   * All TLS is terminated at `Ingress` via free Let's Encrypt certificates good for all domains on your cluster.
-Better yet, certificate issuance is handled automatically with the awesome [Kube Lego](https://github.com/jetstack/kube-lego "Kube Lego").
+Better yet, certificate issuance is handled automatically with the awesome [cert-manager](https://github.com/jetstack/cert-manager "cert-manager").

 * See [**Installation and Usage**](USAGE.md) for instructions on getting up and running.